dylanfisher/forest-shopify/README.md

 # Forest::Shopify
 Sync a Shopify store with a Rails application running Forest CMS.

-## Usage

-### Rake tasks
+## Rake tasks
 Sync all Shopify storefront API endpoints.
 Run this in a cron job to keep your store up to date with Shopify.

 `rails forest:shopify:sync_all`

 ## Forest CMS Resources
-Forest::Shopify adds the following resources to the Forest CMS dashboard.
+Forest Shopify adds the following resources to the Forest CMS dashboard.

 `Forest::Shopify::Product`

 `Forest::Shopify::Variant`

 ## GraphQL Client Syncing
-Forest::Shopify syncs products server-side using GitHub's `graphql-client` library.
+Forest Shopify syncs products server-side using GitHub's `graphql-client` library.
 This code is namespaced in the `Forest::Shopify::Storefront` class.

 ## Installation